-The full Moon nearest the autumnal equinox is called the Harvest Moon (see dates below).
-This Moon is not just the full Moon that occurs at the time of the harvest.
-It is the full Moon that actually helps the harvest by providing more light at the right time than other full Moons do.
-Learn more in our article, "Shine On, Harvest Moon."
+Aside from all this action, we always call the full Moon nearest the autumnal equinox the Harvest Moon.
+Why?
+During this month, the Moon helps the harvest by providing more light at the right time than other full Moons do.
+Learn more in our article, “Shine On, Harvest Moon.”

 In years when the Harvest Moon falls in October, the September full Moon is usually known as the Full Corn Moon because it traditionally corresponds with the time of harvesting corn.
 It is also called the Barley Moon, because it is the time to harvest and thresh the ripened barley.